electron-elements/send-feedback/docs/tutorials/setting-up-backend.md

 ## Setting up backend

-Setting up backend that accepts feedback sent from app.
+This tutorial is for Setting up backend that accepts feedback sent from the app.
 You can use any backend you want for accepting feedback but this one will be written in node using express.